ibm-cloud-docs/pattern-migration-options-vmware-workloads/storage-design.md

 {: \#storage-design}

-Requirements
+## Storage Requirements

-The storage requirements for the lift and shift VMware to IBM Cloud VMware solution focus on the following business requirements –
+The storage requirements for the lift and shift VMware to IBM Cloud VMware solution focus on the following

 Fasttrack a datacentre exit strategy.